To build operational readiness in civilian agencies, and for other purposes.

 Length: 25 pages

-This bill was introduced on September 19, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 18, 2004, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.